ChihChengLiang/website/content/about.md

 draft: false
 ---

-Research engineer @[Privacy and Scaling Explorations team](https://appliedzkp.org/), Ethereum Foundation.

 I'm interested in zero-knowledge proofs, applied cryptography, public good funding, and economics in general.

+Previously at [Privacy and Scaling Explorations team](https://appliedzkp.org/) and Ethereum Foundation.

 ## Social